zahid-isu/DriveCLIP/README.md

 Here is the codebase for running the frame based DriveCLIP framework.

-1. Folder structure should be like this:
+1. Data folder structure should be like this: [0-7] action classes

 ```
      ./data